zonneplan/KiBot/README.md

   - _FusionPCB_drill: Drill files
   - _FusionPCB_compress: Gerbers and drill files compressed in a ZIP
   - _FusionPCB: _FusionPCB_gerbers+_FusionPCB_drill
 - [JLCPCB](https://jlcpcb.com/): contain fabrication outputs compatible with JLC PCB.
+Only SMD components.
   Use the `field_lcsc_part` global option to specify the LCSC part number field if KiBot fails to detect it.
   - _JLCPCB_gerbers: Gerbers.
   - _JLCPCB_drill: Drill files